anirudhsai581/Daily-DSA/Hashing/hashing.md

-# 📚 My Learning Notes for Arrays
+# 📚 My Learning Notes for Hashing

 <!-- USE CTRL+SHIFT+V inside md file to preview rendered in vscode itself -->
 ## 📌 Array Methods Complexities :
 1.reverse Time complexity: O(n) as internally its similar to two pointer approach only, and space complexity is O(1)